-CENOTE DZUL-HA (Caballero del Agua) at the Hacienda Sotuta de Peon.
+(Caballero del Agua) at the Hacienda Sotuta de Peon.
 Monday to Sunday: Package includes: Tour in “truck”, visit to Casa Maya.
 Optional: Restaurant service.
-Adult $295 pesos.
-Children: $150 pesos.
 Info: 941 64 41. www.haciendatour.com

 For the cenotes tour, you can hire a local guide with a mototaxi (maximum 4 passengers, $250 pesos), as the access isn’t easy for cars; check that he has touristic certification.
 Choose the number of cenotes you want to visit or ask your guide for his recommendation.
 At each one there is an entry fee of $25 pesos per person, it’s not included in the transportation cost.
 Located only 50 minutes from Mérida, there are more than 15 cenotes here: Open, closed, some with caverns and caves.
 There are small hotels and places to camp.
 From downtown Mérida there are colectivos which depart from Calle 67 x 50 y 52, that take you directly to the main plaza in Homún where there are guides ready to take you to the cenotes.
 Or you can contact Gabriel, to reserve your experience, including transportation from Mérida if you wish: Cel.
 9993 55 5151.
 Also Jacinto Cel: 9993 52 3570

 Located in the Eco-archeological Park Ik Kil, just 3 km. from Chichén Itzá and Pisté.
 Called the “Sacred Blue Cenote,” it is a perfectly round well-type cenote with exuberant vegetation and waterfalls.
 This is another ideal place for swimming in the clear blue water.
 196 feet wide and about 130 feet deep, it is an open cenote about 85 feet from the surface.
 A grand stairway leads you down the steps into the water.
-Entrance is 70 pesos and it is open daily from 8 AM to 6 PM.
+Open daily from 8 AM to 6 PM.
 There is also an excellent buffet style restaurant here and bungalows for overnight stay (contact: tel.
 (985) 851 0002, Srita.
-Ana Luisa, from 10 am to 5 pm).
+Ana Luisa, from 10 am to 5 pm). www.cenotetickets.com

-Near town of Chemax, 20 minutes east of Valladolid.
-Facebook
+Near town of Chemax, 20 minutes east of Valladolid. www.maya-park.com

 Located in Dzitnup, 7 km. southeast of Valladolid, this cenote is underground with a hole in the ceiling.
 It is probably one of the most photographed cenotes in Yucatán.
 Deep, refreshing, crystal clear waters await you and it is a great cenote for swimming.
 There is lighting and a guide rope to make it easier to enter.
 Don’t forget to buy a picture postcard from the kids at the entrance as taking a picture just never turns out right and you WILL want a picture of this to show the family.

 Cenote Xlacah Located at the Maya site of Dziblichaltún, just north of Mérida, this is the closest to Mérida.
-Meaning “old village,” it is an open ground level cenote, great for swimming.
+Meaning “old village,” it is an open ground level cenote, not open for swimming.
 It is more than 140 feet deep at one end.
-Open from 8 AM to 4 PM, it is a great place to jump in after a visit to the archaeological site.
+Open from 8 am to 4 pm.
+Part of the video mapping “Pasos de Luz” takes place at night time at the cenote.

 With the participation of local residents, the beautiful Yaxunah Cenote has recently received new stairs and access to a picnic area.
-It is located between Chichén Itzá and Yaxcabá, and there is also a Cultural Center and the Yaxunah archaeological site nearby. www.yaxunahcentrocultural.org
+It is located between Chichén Itzá and Yaxcabá, and there is also a Cultural Center and the Yaxunah archaeological site nearby.
+Facebook: Centro Cultural Comunitario De Yaxunah

 Download the map for: